NaN-NaN-sempai/useBase/README.md

 </div>

 ## About
+[UseBase](https://github.com/NaN-NaN-sempai/useBase) is a versatile JavaScript library designed to simplify the process of encoding and decoding numbers using various numeral bases.
+Whether you need to represent integers in binary, hexadecimal, custom character sets, or even emojis.

-`useBase` is a function that recieve a param `base` (optional), a string or array containing the base to be used, the default value is: `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ`.
+About it's usage, `useBase` is a function that recieve a param `base` (optional), a string or array containing the base to be used, the default value is: `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ`.

 `useBase` returns a object with two functions `encode` and `decode`, and a read-only value `base`, containing the `base` used to create this instance.